The Funeral Process Explained: What to Do When a Loved One Passes Away

 Purchasing a cremation urn for the ashes is not compulsory; the ashes can be collected in a temporary container or a transparent plastic bag provided by the crematory.
 Choosing an urn can be skipped in the funeral process.

 After the cremation ceremony in the funeral process, decide what will be done with the remains of your loved one.
-You can decide to take them home in an urn, to include scattering of ashes in the funeral service or to purchase keepsake urns for all family members.
+You can decide to take them home in an urn, include a scattering of ashes in the funeral service or purchase keepsake urns for all family members.

-The funeral procedure in UK requires the following paperwork before cremation is authorized;
+The funeral procedure in the UK requires the following paperwork before cremation is authorized：

 The Cremation Authority requires 2 medical certificates from 2 separate doctors; the Medical Certificate of Cause of Death signed by a doctor who has viewed the deceased and determined the cause of the death plus a confirmatory Medical Certificate signed by a 2nd independent doctor, also certifying the fact and cause of death.
 If your funeral process involves cremation, ensure to get these certificates ready.

 Finding a Final Resting Place for Your Cremated Ashes

 The next step in the funeral process is what makes cremation appeal to most people compared to traditional burial.
 People are looking for more uniquely customized ways to honor their loved ones as opposed to burying them in the ground or simply storing their ashes in an urn as is the norm after most funeral ceremonies.
 Finding a final resting place for cremated ashes provides the bereaved with a go-to place or memory that they can hold onto in honor of their deceased.

 After choosing a preferred tree, the ashes of a deceased are put in a biodegradable urn which is used to nourish the tree.
 You can fix this in your cremation funeral process if your deceased loved one has a special love for nature.

 Ashes into Art